muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 In the `dropwizad-app/container` following fils exists `config.yml`,`Dockerfile`,`dropwizad-app-1.0-SNAPSHOT.jar`

 Create a zip file `dropwizad-app-1.1.zip` by composing `config.yml`+`Dockerfile`+`dropwizad-app-1.0-SNAPSHOT.jar`
 This zip file is used for the Elastic BeanStalk deployment.
+(This file `dropwizad-app-1.1.zip` is already exists in the `dropwizad-app/container`.)

 1. **config.yml** This configuration file mainly consists of MySql DB configuration properties `user`,`password`,`url`,`host` and swagger configuration properties `host` and `port`